osinfra-io/terraform-datadog-google-integration/README.md

 Terraform **example** module for Datadog Google Cloud Platform integration.

+> [!NOTE]
-💡 *We do not recommend consuming this module like you might a [public module](https://registry.terraform.io/browse/modules).
-Its purpose is to be a baseline, something you can fork, potentially maintain, and modify to fit your organization's needs.
-Using public modules vs. writing your own has various [drivers and trade-offs](https://docs.osinfra.io/fundamentals/architecture-decision-records/adr-0003) that your organization should evaluate.*
+> We do not recommend consuming this module like you might a [public module](https://registry.terraform.io/browse/modules).
+It is a baseline, something you can fork, potentially maintain, and modify to fit your organization's needs.
+Using public modules vs. writing your own has various [drivers and trade-offs](https://docs.osinfra.io/fundamentals/architecture-decision-records/adr-0003) that your organization should evaluate.

 ## 🔩 Usage

+> [!TIP]
-You can check the [test/fixtures](test/fixtures/) directory for example configurations.
-These fixtures set up the system for testing by providing all the necessary code to initialize it, thus creating good examples to base your configurations on.
+> You can check the [test/fixtures](test/fixtures/) directory for example configurations.
+These fixtures set up the system for testing by providing all the necessary initial code, thus creating good examples to base your configurations.

 Required APIs (managed with the [terraform-google-project](https://github.com/osinfra-io/terraform-google-project) child module):